Idiopathic Juxtafoveal Telangiectasis Treatment - Media, PA

 Idiopathic Juxtafoveal Telangiectasis, also known by the acronym JFT, is a condition of the eye which involves abnormal development in the blood vessels that form in the center of your retina (the fovea).
 The fovea is the area responsible for reading and deciphering others’ faces, as it allows your vision to be as sharp as possible.

 What are the most common causes of JFT?

 When these abnormal blood vessels occur in your fovea, they may branch out abnormally as well.
 This causes fluid (or in some cases blood) to leak into your retina, causing damage to the area and affecting its ability to detect light.
 There are three “types” of JFT, but most patients are affected by JFT Type 2.

 Researchers are still learning more every day about JFT, but for most patients, the exact cause of this condition is unknown (idiopathic).
 In fact, in the eyes of many patients who struggle with JFT, the small abnormal blood vessels that define the condition -- also known as telangiectasias -- are not visible in the retina themselves.
-If you have JFT, Dr. Parvus will instead recognize the retinal damage caused by the telangiectasias.
+If you have JFT, Dr. Brown will instead recognize the retinal damage caused by the telangiectasias.

 Some of the most common symptoms of JFT include:

 - Metamorphopsia, a condition in which straight lines appear wavy in front of you or you may see nothing in your central area of vision.

 - Increased difficulty reading

 - Issues with your field of vision in one or both eyes